 View across the diminishing inlet, hitherto used as a boat compound.
 The ‘Meridian cone’ is just visible [26 February 2021].

 During the early 1940s, the low land at Sand le Mere was prepared against the threat of German invasion.
 See the pillboxes page and especially Austin J Ruddy.
-These anti-tank cubes originally traversed the upper beach but coastal erosion leaves them closer to the low water mark [29 September 2012].
+These anti-tank cubes once traversed the upper beach but coastal recession leaves them closer to the low water mark [29 September 2012].

 There is not a lot of the wartime defences to be observed in situ.
 Material has been repeatedly recycled to serve as cliff protection [25 June 2013].